 - Capital letters are a great way to highlight a value proposition and connect on an emotional level.

 - State that the purchase is “RISK-FREE” in the first bullet.
 This is because Amazon accepts every return.

 - Backend Keywords: Amazon technically allows sellers to add up to 5,000 characters (1,000 per line) into the metadata of a product listing.
 There are reports that Amazon will only index up to 250 characters.

 - Whether you add 250 character or 5,000 characters here isn’t a Terms of Service violation.
 But you run the risk of not getting indexed for the most important keywords.

 - Helpful exercise: Go to your business reports in Seller Central.
 Visit the Parent by Detail Items, which shows every product you sell and the sessions.
-Add up the sessions from every month and see if you sessions/impressions have decreased.
+Add up the sessions from every month and see if your sessions/impressions have decreased.
 If you see your impressions have lowered from last year, then you need to optimize and research keywords.
 You want your impression share to be climbing.

 Create Conversion-Rate Optimized Content That’s Compelling

-- Use keyword tools like Moz, Merchant Words, Scope or ReviewMeta (this shows terms that have been used the most in a product’s reviews).
+- Use keyword tools like Moz, Merchant Words, Scope, or ReviewMeta (this shows terms that have been used the most in a product’s reviews).

 - Write 50% for humans and 50% for bots.
 Amazon considers a perfect seller as somebody who uses FBA, Sponsored Products ads and when a person buys and it gets a percentage of revenue.